openface/onset-alien-invasion/FRAMEWORK.md

         animation = {
             name = "SIT",               -- animation to play when equipping/using
             duration = "4000"           -- milliseconds to delay for animation (default 2000)
-            spinner = false             -- shows a spinner for the duration of interaction },
+        },
         sound = "sounds/squeak.mp3"     -- sound to play during interaction with object prop = {